anasteysha-s/rust-assignments/6-tests/README.md

 ## Task

-For the implementation of your `snippets-app` provide all possible tests you're able to write.
+For the implementation of your `snippets-app`, provide all possible tests you're able to write.

 ## Self-learn